Abruuham/covid-plot/README.md

 ### Tech

-This project is using the p5.js library.
+This project is using the p5.js library and mapp.js.org.

+To learn more about how to add markers or how to customize the map and animate it, you can look here https://mappa.js.org/docs/introduction-to-web-maps.html to get started!